 We estimate the yearly MSL using Bayesian multivariate linear regression.
-Our model consists of an intercept, a term proportional to annual MLW, a fixed effect on annual MLWs, and a harmonic function with a period of 18.6 years to model the lunar nodal cycle, and a period of 4.4 years to account for the 8.85 year cycle of lunar perigee (Haigh et al., 2011).
-The (Haigh et al., 2011; Woodworth, 2012).
-The two latter terms will primarily contribute to the astronomical tidal component of MLW.
+Our model consists of an intercept, a fixed effect on annual MLWs, and a harmonic function with a period of 18.6 years to model the lunar nodal cycle, and a period of 4.4 years to account for the 8.85 year cycle of lunar perigee (Haigh et al., 2011).
 The model formulation is as follows: